-A probe attached with the fluorochrome emits fluorescence once it is hydrolysed from the template and the template is measured.
+A probe attached with the fluorochrome emits fluorescence once it is hydrolyzed from the template and the template is measured.

 The amount of fluorescence emitted is directly proportional to the amount of DNA present in the sample.

-This is the principle of the realtime PCR which is now widely used in the diagnostic and microbial identification.
+This is the principle of real-time PCR which is now widely used in diagnostic and microbial identification.

-Here the catch is the use of the coloured molecule, although, different types of probes are used for different applications.
+Here the catch is the use of the colored molecule, although, different types of probes are used for different applications.

 Read more: Real-time PCR